Niklas-Mezynski/fontys-sofa-project-pharox-ghg-emissions-calculation/Documentation/Test_Cases/TC1_Calculate_Scope1_Emissions.md

 </td>
 <td>

-System returns an error when any of the required information fields are missing, which are:
+Verify that System returns an error when any of the required information fields are missing, which are:
   - The type of transport (Transport mode)
   - The fuel in `kg` or `l` used during transport
   - The type of fuel used during transport